-"Harvey Specter," he introduced himself smugly to the blonde as he reached her, shaking her hand firmly.
-No need for further introductions as she obviously recognized his name.
+"Harvey Specter," he introduced himself smugly as took the girl's hand.
+No need for further introductions, as she obviously recognized his name.

 Mike rolled his eyes.
-"Well - according to my indeed very thorough internet search, it appears that this bar not only offers the best service in the area - an average score of 8.7 with 304 reviewers isn't bad I would say - but also has a wide selection of drinks and long opening hours.
-All criteria which I believe most laywers would certainly appreciate, but most importantly criteria that I appreciate.
+"Well - according to my indeed very thorough internet search, it appears that this bar not only offers great service - a score of 87 out of a 100 with 304 reviews isn't bad I would say - but also has a wide selection of drinks and long opening hours.
+All criteria which I believe most laywers would certainly appreciate - but most importantly criteria that I appreciate.
 And since it's my birthday..."

 "Oh, we're getting a little presumptuous now, are we?"
-Harvey interrupted him, putting his hands in his pockets.
+Harvey interrupted him with a grin, putting his hands in his pockets.

-"N-no," Mike stuttered, shooting an uncertain look at Jenny.
-"It's just that I really liked this place.
-Plus," he argued as he put a finger up in the air, "It accommodates a good 50 people and still be spacious enough to feel comfortable.
+"N-no," Mike hammered, shooting a look at Jenny.
+"It's just that I like this place.
+Plus," he rattled off as he put a finger up in the air, "It accommodates a good fifty people and will still be spacious enough to feel comfortable.
 You know, considering that most people like to maintain a personal space around them of about one and a half feet.
 Plus, the music is never much above 60 decibels which means that you can carry on a conversation without needing to shout..."

 As Louis made his way over to the far end, awkardly bumping his thick-set frame into several people on his way over, Harvey slid a black unmarked envelope over the bar towards Mike.
 The outside betrayed nothing of its contents, but it looked severly out of place on the triple lacquered, battered wooden surface.